PIR schemes with small download complexity and low storage requirements: Constructions

 The total storage is $nkR$, since each of $n$ servers stores the entire $kR$-bit database.
 Each query $q_r$ is $k\log n$ bits long, since an element of $\mathbb{Z}_n$ may be specified using $\log n$ bits.
 Hence the upload complexity is $nk\log n$.
 Since each server returns an $R/(n-1)$- bit string, the download complexity is $\frac{n}{n-1}R$. \end{proof}

 Shah et al.~\cite[Section~V]{SRR14} provide PIR schemes with linear (in $R$) total storage and with download complexity between $2R$ and $4R$.
 Their scheme requires a number of servers which is independent of $R$ (but is linear in $k$).
-The construction above (taking $n$ to be fixed but sufficiently large) shows that for any fixed positive $\epsilon$ a PIR scheme with linear total storage exists with download complexity of $(1+\epsilon)R$: this is within an arbitrarily close factor of optimality.
+The construction above shows that for any fixed positive $\epsilon$ a PIR scheme with linear total storage exists with download complexity of $(1+\epsilon)R$ (as we just fix a value of $n$ such that $n/(n-1)<1+\epsilon$).
+This is within an arbitrarily close factor of optimality.
 Moreover, the number of servers in our construction is independent of both $k$ and $R$.
 However, note that in our scheme each server stores the whole database, whereas the per server storage of the scheme of Shah et al.\ is a fixed multiple of $R$.
 This issue is addressed in Construction~\ref{con:smallperserver} below.